fedora-infra/bodhi/docs/man_pages/bodhi.rst

 ``--user <username>``

-    Many commands accept this flag to specify which user's updates should be operated upon.
+    Many commands accept this flag to specify a Fedora username to authenticate with.
+The username can also be provided via the ``USERNAME`` environment variable.
+Note that some read operations such as querying updates and overrides use this same flag, but as a search parameter instead of authentication (as authentication is not required for these operations).
+Those operations do not use the ``USERNAME`` environment variable.

 ``--version``